 Where to Buy the Allbirds Tree Dashers

-If you’d like to buy yourself a pair, it would help me out a lot if you used my affiliate link.
-I’ll get a small commission at no extra cost to you, and you’ll also get a free pair of socks (while supplies last).
+If you’d like to buy yourself a pair, you can do so on the Allbirds website.
+Through that link, I’ll get a small commission at no extra cost to you, and you’ll also get a free pair of socks (while supplies last).
 Just add a pair of shoes and socks to your cart, and the discount will be applied at checkout.
 The discount also works if you buy clothing, minus the underwear.

-If you try the Allbirds, come back and let us know what you think!
+If you try the Allbirds, come back and let us know what you think.
+Happy running!